March 26, 2019

 Being Returned to Use – If the vehicle has been off the road for an extended period of time, safety inspections need to be conducted on top of routine maintenance procedures.

 At Cross Country Carriers, we take road safety extremely seriously and always ensure that our HGV’s are 100% roadworthy.
-You can rely on our trusted fleet of HGV’s for any of your pallet distribution or collection needs, so contact us today to see how we can help you.
+You can rely on our trusted fleet of HGV’s for any of your pallet delivery or pallet collection needs, so contact us today to see how we can help you.